Not Your Usual Suspects: Mid-Major Cities Showing Weakness

 Appendix: Methodology

-Data Source and Market Selection
+Data Source and Market Coverage

-• Parcl Labs API as primary data source
+• Primary data source: Parcl Labs API

 Algorithm Structure